 - Link reclamation or the process of finding dead or broken links leading to your website and then notifying those who created the links with the updated URL.

-If you want to upgrade your link building campaign, you can either tweak the classic strategies mentioned above or try more advanced methods that your competitors might not know about.
+If you want to upgrade your link building campaign, you can either tweak the classic strategies mentioned above or try more advanced link building techniques that your competitors might not know about.

-Between white hat and black/grey hat link building, the former trumps the other two in terms of longevity.
+Between white hat and black hat link building, the former trumps the latter in terms of longevity.

 But as the competitiveness in SERPs intensifies, even some white hat link building strategies are reaching saturation points.

-Hence, it’s about time to turn our attention to little-known or underrated advanced link building tactics that will help put your content on top—and keep it there for years to come.
+Hence, it’s about time to turn our attention to little-known or underrated advanced link building strategies that will help put your content on top—and keep it there for years to come.

 1. The Modified Skyscraper Technique